 Featuring a stylish exterior and a 1080p screen, it looks great both on and off screen.
 It’s designed to work primarily with USB-C computers, but also has backwards compatibility with USB type A outputs.
 At only 1.7 pounds, it’s extremely lightweight.
 The included cover protects the screen when not in use, and doubles as a stand when it’s on.
 The monitor pivots on the stand, and can be used in both portrait and landscape mode.
 As far as portable monitors go, this checks all of our boxes.
 But to really put it to the test, we’ll have to see how it performs in the real world.

 USB type A, or USB type C?
 No matter what you’ve got on your computer, both options are supported.
-Your USB port supplies both power and video signal, so you don’t have to worry about a power supply.
+Your USB port supplies both power and video signal, unless you’re using a USB data blocker, so you don’t have to worry about a power supply.
 But there are some important differences between these two standards that you should know about.

 USB-C is an entirely new interface.
 It allows many different types of data to be transmitted over a common bus.
 When you use a USB-C monitor, you’re actually sending it a DisplayPort signal.
 When using USB-C, this monitor behaves no differently than any other model.
 Video is transmitted at a high frame rate, and there is no lag or artifacts.